18-Hole and 9-Hole Tournament Sign-Up Information

 Sign-up periods for tournaments end approximately two weeks prior to the tournament date.
-To register for a tournament, go to the GHIN Event Calendar for the desired tournament.
+To register for a tournament, go to eClubhouse for the desired tournament.

 Space is limited so be sure to sign up as early as possible to secure your space.
 If the sign-up deadline has passed, contact the Tournament Chairperson for availability.